 Be the first to avoid uncertainty by offering a handshake.
 The classic handshake is the best option, especially when you meet people for the first time.

 If you like to hug people and you are not sure if it’s ok to hug someone, then see their intentions and let them take the lead.

 Mostly Asian people, in particular, the Japanese, consider that displaying affection in public is not good manners.
 Hugging is considered rude and disrespectful behavior.

-Therefore, make sure you are aware of the basic rules of etiquette and customs when you visit a foreign country or greet an international associate.
+Therefore, make sure you know the basic rules of etiquette and customs when you visit a foreign country or greet an international associate.

-Always remember to apply proper etiquette when engaging in hugging someone and use your best judgment when you give a business hug to a person who you meet for the first time.
+Always remember to apply proper etiquette when engaging in hugging someone and using your best judgment when you give a business hug to a person you meet for the first time.